 It is important to Google that developers building great apps using the Places API have access to as much capacity as they need to be successful.
 However we must also ensure that aggressive use of the service by some developers does not unfairly limit access by others, and that the service is used as intended.
 To balance these requirements we’ve put in place a daily limit of 100 000 requests per day, and a simple review process for developers that need more.

-If you are concerned that your application may use more than 100 000 requests per day, or you are receiving quota exceeded errors from your app, please proceed as follows.
+If you are concerned that your application requires more than 100 000 requests per day, or you are receiving quota exceeded errors from your app, please follow these steps: